mitcharoo/sec-your-devops/README.md

 - [repo-supervisor](https://github.com/auth0/repo-supervisor): Scans GitHub repositories for security misconfigurations, passwords, and secrets.
 - [TruffleHog](https://github.com/trufflesecurity/trufflehog): A tool to find credentials all over the place.
 - [S3cret Scanner](https://github.com/Eilonh/s3crets_scanner): A tool designed to provide a complementary layer for the Amazon S3 Security Best Practices by proactively hunting secrets in public S3 buckets.
+- [Gitleaks](https://github.com/zricethezav/gitleaks): A SAST tool for detecting and preventing hardcoded secrets in git repos.

 ### Platform Security